bseltz-cohesity/scripts/python/viewDR/README.md

             -w
 ```

-or using a text file of view names:
+or create a text file (e.g. views.txt) that contains the list of views that you want to failover, one view name per line, and run the script like so:

 ```bash
 ./viewDR.py -v ClusterB \